dwinston/personal-site/content/consulting.md

 * Granular control of data-plus-interface access.

 * Amplified utility of data via interactive, browser-based tools.

-* Confidence in software correctness and service reliability.

-* Effective allocation of computational resources.

 * Automated credentialing that expands capacity for data collaboration.

-* Hands-on training of staff, collaborators, and user communities.
+* Trained and empowered staff, collaborators, and user communities.

 ## Testimonials